Burningstone91/smart-home-setup/README.md

 I'm using the bluetooth device trackers now for around 2 years and I did not have a single false trigger in this time.
 Home Assistant marks us as home before we open the front door and marks us as left 3 min after we left the house.

-I adapted the method from Phil Hawthorne for [making presence detection not so binary](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/) in an AppDaemon app.
+I adapted the method from Phil Hawthorne for [making presence detection not so binary](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/).
 This is used for example when we leave the house and come back a few minutes later, that it will not trigger any arrival automations.

 I also have a presence state for the house which can be "someone home", "everyone home", "no one home" or "vacation".